Accessibility and language tool guide

 At least 300 infants die suddenly and unexpectedly each year in England and Wales.
 Following safer sleep steps every time reduces the risk of sudden infant death syndrome (SIDS).

-Always put your baby on their baby for every sleep, day and night, in a clear flat sleep space
+Always put your baby on their back for every sleep, day and night, in a clear flat sleep space.

 • Use a firm, flat, waterproof mattress